OpeningDesign/Facilities_Building/Ongoing Notes and Questions - Facilities_Building.md

+ - Site Plan Rotated by 0° 28' 05"   = 0.4680556°

  - Zoning:
 	- CC-T
 	- WP-18

  - 30X40 repair garage

  - we might need civil?
  - ADA parking?
  - keep masonry chimney?

  - Questions
 	- Can a repair garage fall under F-1?
 	- or is it S-1 and
 		- 406.8 Repair Garages (special use)